-Tonight, an estimated 4,751 people will sleep rough on the streets of England.
+Tonight, thousands of people will sleep rough on the streets of England.

 Experiencing homelessness can have a negative impact on both your physical and mental health, so it’s important that people are able to access support.

 How can health and social care professionals help?